open-mmlab/mmocr/docs/training.md

 ```

 ### Running Multiple Training Jobs on a Single Machine
-If you are launching multiple training jobs on a single machine with Slurm, you may need to modifyj the port in configs to avoid communication conflicts.
+If you are launching multiple training jobs on a single machine with Slurm, you may need to modify the port in configs to avoid communication conflicts.

 For example, in `config1.py`,
 ```python